nabilcreates/loggingin/README.md

+## !!!
+Run npm install to install all dependencies !!!

 # Checklist (For configuration)
 1) Make sure to check the files script.js and check the path for writing (More info given in file)
 2) Make sure that the run.sh file points to the correct path (which is to script.js).
 So it should look something like this: "node ~/Documents/loginscript/script.js"